UNIVERSITY OF WISCONSIN River Falls

 * Don Stovall, Counseling & School Psychology

-* Rich Wallace, Chair of IRB, Sociology
+* Rich Wallace, Sociology

 * Scott Woitaszewski, Counseling & School Psychology